arittrosaha/DefinitelyNotInstagram/README.md

 Note - The application is hosted in Heroku which puts the application in sleep if not visited for a while.
 Thus visiting the link at first might take longer than ususal.
 In the near future, I intend to incorporate Uptime Robot to fix this situation.

+**_If you find a bug or have a recommendation to make this application better, please contact me through GitHub or my email, arittrosaha@gmail.com.
+Thank you very much!_**

+---
 ## Summary
 **Synopsis** - Definitely Not Instagram is a full stack web application inspired by Instagram.
 It is built with a Ruby on Rails backend,  PostgreSQL database and React with a Redux architectural framework on the frontend.